 Major pole of Iran medical tourism

-Mashhad is the Razavi Khorasan Province Capital that is located in the northeast of Iran and the vicinity of North Khorasan, South Khorasan and Semnan Provinces.
+Mashhad is the Razavi Khorasan Province Capital located in the northeast of Iran and in the vicinity of North Khorasan, South Khorasan, and Semnan Provinces.
 Also, Mashhad lies between the two mountain ranges of Hezar Masjed and Binalood.
 Furthermore, the flying distance between Mashhad and Tehran is equal to 736 km, while its land distance is about 891 km.

 Mashhad formerly was known as Sanabad village, a stop-over on the Silk Road for trade caravans coming from or heading to Turkmenistan.
-Afterwards, it was renamed to “Mashhad” during the Safavid Era.
-Notably, the word “Mashhad” means “the place of martyrdom”.
-Accordingly, this city has got this name because Imam Reza the eighth Imam of Shia, who was killed by Al-Ma’mun Abbasi in 202 AH, was buried in this town.
+Afterward, it was renamed to “Mashhad” during the Safavid Era.
+Notably, the word “Mashhad” means “the place of martyrdom.”
+Accordingly, this city has got this name because Imam Reza, the eighth Imam of Shia, killed by Al-Mamun Abbasi in 202 AH, was buried in this town.

 Furthermore, Mashhad got its glory during the Afsharid Dynasty, which during that period (1736 to 1747) it became the capital of Iran.
-Nowadays the city is the holiest pilgrimage city in Iran.
-Furthermore, as it was the major oasis on the Silk Road, Mashhad houses many historical monuments of Iran.
+Nowadays, the city is the holiest pilgrimage city in Iran.
+Furthermore, as it was the major oasis on the Silk Road, Mashhad houses many Iran historical monuments.